DevGupta-ikr/DevGupta-ikr/README.md

 Currently an UnderGrad student pursuing CSE.

-I am currently learning web developement and working on gaining efficient skills.
+I am currently learning web development and working on gaining efficient skills.

 Languages I am also "learning" and use are: